 Upcoming Field Trips

-Field Trip Participants: Please dress for weather and trail conditions and bring protection from biting insects.
+Field Trip Participants: Please dress warm and dry for field trip weather and trail conditions.
 We expect everyone to enjoy birding in a safe manner by being careful and prudent.

 Visit our **UPDATED** LENDING LIBRARY

 October 13, 2016

 Our speaker that evening will be Karla Bloem founder and executive director of the International Owl center.
 She acquired Alice the Great Horned Owl to use in educational programs in 1998 and began studying Great Horned Owl vocalization in 2004.
 Karla is now the world authority on their vocalizations and has given presentations in the Netherlands, Germany, Argentina, and Italy.
 Alice’s popularity led Karla to create the International Festival of Owls, the only full-weekend, all- owl event in North America and has served as the inspiration for similar events in Italy and Nepal.
 Karla and Alice testified before the Minnesota house and Senate environment committees to successfully gain protection for the Great Horned Owls in 2005.
 Karla received the Brother Theodore Voelker Award from the Minnesota Ornithologists’ Union in 2001 and was awarded a Bush Leadership Fellowship in 2008.
 Karla has also assisted the Cornell Lab of Ornithology, author Stan Tekiela, British filmmaker Fergus Beeley, and several other authors and producers with various Owl projects.

 Her topic will be “a real life Great Horned Owl Soap Opera”.
 Featuring the star of the show, Alice.